AresMUSH/aresmush/plugins/rooms/help/en/home.md

 `home/set` and `work/set` - Sets your home/workplace to your current location.
 `home` - Go home.
 `work` - Go to work.

+See [help residence](/help/residence) for info on how to find a place to live.